 Salmonella – rare in Northern Europe

 The bacteria are generally transmitted through food and water, but can also be transmitted from person to person and between animals.
 There is very little salmonella in food and domestic animals in Northern Europe.
+Our chicken must be completely free from salmonella.

 Most people who become sick from salmonella are infected while travelling abroad.
 The number of cases has gradually declined in recent years, which may be due to the fact that there is now less salmonella in poultry and eggs in many European countries.